How to Grow Asparagus in Colorado

 Asparagus plants benefit from the companionship of other plants, which can help deter pests and improve soil health.
 Good companion plants for asparagus include tomatoes, basil, parsley, and marigolds.
 Avoid planting asparagus near plants in the onion family, such as garlic and onions, as they can stunt the growth of asparagus.

-In conclusion, growing asparagus in Colorado is a relatively easy task if you follow the steps outlined in this blog post.
+In conclusion, growing asparagus in Colorado is relatively easy if you follow the steps outlined in this blog post.
 Remember to start your asparagus seeds indoors, choose male or hybrid plants, plant in a sunny spot with well-drained soil, keep your asparagus bed weed-free, and harvest lightly in the first few years.
-With proper care, your asparagus plants will provide you with delicious and healthy produce for years to come.
+Your asparagus plants will provide delicious and healthy produce for years with proper care.